 The number of novel coronavirus patients and deaths in China is soaring, and the World Health Organization has declared a global health emergency.
 Amidst this situation, the number of confirmed cases in Korea is also increasing.
 In response, the Government is exerting its utmost effort to prevent the spread of the infectious disease.
-Epidemic control and prevention authorities as well as countless medical professionals are working their hardest day and night on the frontlines of quarantine services.
+Infectious disease prevention and control authorities as well as countless medical professionals are working their hardest day and night on the frontlines of infectious disease prevention and control.

 Moreover, private-public collaboration has been able to successfully put in place a new test method that will help drastically reduce the time and steps needed for testing and further accelerate responses.
 I am deeply grateful to all those who are anxiously dedicating themselves to protecting the people’s lives and health.
 I hope that our people will also show encouragement and support to these heroes.